patrickJarv/ee250_DanceParty/README.md

 - Link your iOS's Notes with the project's email (Look at the first link for more help).
   - Project Email Username: ee250projecttemp@gmail.com
   - Project Email Password: EE250temp
-- Open up siri_connector.py on your device/laptop and insert your Spotify username.
+- Open up spotifyPlayer.py on your device/laptop and insert your Spotify username at Line 20.
 Save.
 - Run the siri_connector.py on your device/laptop
 - Open your device/laptop and open [Spotify](spotify.com) and click "Open Web Player"
 - Say to Siri on your iOS: "Note Spotify test Artist setup"